The bedtime routine for peaceful sleep

 ❌ Too much stimulation

-❌ Vary the ritual every night
+❌ Varying the routine every evening

 ❌ Screens before bedtime (disrupt melatonin)